tu-team/2/doc/emotions/computational emotions via virtual neuromodulators/artificial_emotions_via_virtual_neuromodulators.md

 ![3 bases of theory](3_bases.png)

 The first base is the evolutionary psychology theory of Plutchik [natureofemotions].
 We used Plutchik's main emotional process (feedback loops) and adapted it to Model of six [emotionmachine] thinking levels of Marvin Minsky's cognitive architecture.
-We used "Wheel of emotions" [natureofemotions] as a model for subjective conscious and high level emotions.
+We used "Wheel of emotions" [natureofemotions] as a framework for subjective conscious and high level emotions.
 The second base is the theory of affects by Tomkins [primer_affect_psychology, tomkins1, tomkins2, tomkins3].
 We applied Tomkins' theory of affects as the base for low level non-conscious emotions and low level appraisal.
 The neuro-physiological base is Lovheim theory of neuromodulatory base of emotions [cubeofemotions].
 We used "Cube of emotions" as the main low level ("hardware") mechanism of emotional processes.
 All theories described above were mapped to Marvin Minsky's cognitive architecture described in his book "The emotion machine" [emotionmachine].

 ##Emotional feedback loops

-Robert Plutchik created the three dimensional model of emotions [natureofemotions] called "Wheel of emotions", that we used to describe subjective conscious emotions.
+Robert Plutchik created the three dimensional model [natureofemotions] called "Wheel of emotions", that we used to describe subjective conscious emotions.
 There are eight basic emotions grouped in pairs:

 1. Joy - sorrow
 1. Anger - fear